 Jeep Wrangler Recalls

-Wiring may be reversed on the steering column control module driver's air bag connector and cause the driver air bag not to deploy.
+A wiring problem may cause the driver's air bag not to deploy.
 If the driver's air bag does not inflate when needed, the risk of injuries to the driver is increased.
-Dealers will inspect the driver's air bag squib wires and replace the steering column control module.
-The recall began in May, 2009.
-The recall number is J13.

 Right hand drive vehicles may have reduced braking ability, increasing the risk of a crash.

 The engine may stall without warning, increasing the risk of a crash.